 Who needs an LEI code?

-Company, trusts etc. registered in the European Union must have an LEI, if they wish to buy or sell stocks, bonds, derivates etc. after 3 January, 2018.
-Your bank is required to register your LEI before executing your trade orders, so they will be able to tell you, if you need one.
+Company, trusts etc. registered in the European Union must have an LEI in order to buy or sell stocks, bonds, derivates etc. Your bank is required to register your LEI before executing your trade orders, so they will be able to tell you, if you need one.

 Other juristions only use LEI codes for certain industries, especially in the financial sector.